 Which extra curricular activities are available for the students?

 After classes, shipboard activities and meals, students have the opportunity to enjoy a wide variety of extra-curricular activities.
 All clubs are student organised to what clubs we offer depends on what the students are interested and what initiatives they start.
 Popular clubs the last couple of years have been baking club, yoga club, yearbook club and the soccer club.
 There will also be the opportunity for photo clubs, podcasting clubs and whatever else the students may find interesting.

 Are physical activities part of the program?

-Fitness and aerobic activities are organized on the ship and recreational sports and activities ashore.
+Fitness, Yoga and aerobic activities are organized on the ship every day at 1800 and recreational sports and activities ashore.
 The primary component of the physical education program onboard is measured through daily watch and seamanship duties.

 Is there a student government?